panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 > Favor named module exports to benefit from renaming refactoring and code autocomplete.

-Note: when using 3rd party modules like React, Lodash, is generally ok to use default import.
+Note: when using 3rd party modules like React, Lodash, default import is usually ok.
 The default import name is a constant that doesn't change: `React`, `_`.

 ## 2. No work during import